nickhefty/aiofuzz/README.md

 # aiofuzz

-This is a small and blazingly-fast web directory fuzzer.
+This is a small and blazingly-fast web directory fuzzing library.
 The aiofuzz.py file contains only the Fuzzer class.